timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

 pie charts for a small number of categories, and consider another chart type when you have large amounts of data.

-There are plenty of great ways to visualize data using TimescaleDB and Grafana, check out the other
-[Grafana visualization tutorials][grafana-tutorials].
+For more ways to visualize data using TimescaleDB and Grafana, see the other [Grafana visualization tutorials][grafana-tutorials].

 [grafana-tutorials]: /timescaledb/:currentVersion:/tutorials/grafana/